Hairdresser on Fire

 "Hairdresser on Fire" is a song by Morrissey, first released as a B-side to his debut solo single "Suedehead".
 Co-written by Morrissey and producer Stephen Street, the song features lyrics expressing Morrissey's frustration with being unable to see his hairdresser.

 In addition to its appearance on the "Suedehead" single, "Hairdresser on Fire" has appeared on the American release of Morrissey's debut solo album Viva Hate, as well as his 1990 compilation album Bona Drag.
 Since its release, the song has seen critical acclaim for its jangly, string-inflected music and Morrissey's witty lyricism.
-It has since become a fan favorite, appearing on multiple compilation albums and as well as multiple iterations of Morrissey's live setlist.
+It has since become a fan favorite, appearing on multiple compilation albums and as well as multiple iterations of Morrissey's live setlists.

 Background

 "Hairdresser on Fire" was written by Morrissey and collaborator Stephen Street, with whom he would co-write multiple singles and the album Viva Hate.
-At the time of its release, the song was rumoured to have been inspired by the Joe Orton-Kenneth Halliwell piece The Boy Hairdresser or, alternatively, Manchester hairdresser and disc jockey Andrew Berry, who had been a friend of Morrissey and former Smiths bandmate Johnny Marr.
+At the time of its release, the song was rumoured to have been inspired by the Joe Orton-Kenneth Halliwell piece The Boy Hairdresser or, alternatively, Manchester hairdresser and disc jockey Andrew Berry, who had been a friend of Morrissey and former Smiths guitarist Johnny Marr.
 Morrissey rejected these explanations in a 1988 interview, commenting: "No, it's just a very simple song about trying to get hold of a hairdresser."

 Drummer Andrew Paresi, who performed on the track, recalled of the song's origins in a 2004 interview: "I think it did stem from a real incident.
 I think Morrissey had been to Toni & Guy and hadn't quite been shown enough respect.
 You can imagine all kinds of interesting hairstyling ideas being discussed over Morrissey's head as he sits mumbling, 'Well, actually, no, I just want to keep me quiff.'"
 Paresi further commented that he "always liked" the song.